mustafagamsiz/awesome-project/docs/ios-link/MobileSDK iOS User Guide.md

 * pod 'KandyLinkMobileSDK'

-2. Go to project folder via command line and run "pod install" command and wait for cocoapods to finish installation of MobileSDK ,WebRTC frameworks and their dependencies
+2. Go to project folder via command line and run "pod install" command and wait for cocoapods to finish installation of MobileSDK, WebRTC frameworks and their dependencies

 ### Post Installation Steps

 1. Add usage descriptions for both camera and microphone access should be added to application's Info.plist file.